 6. Accept the Terms of Service, then Finish!
 You will be able to login using the username and password you defined, and your media library will start to sync!

 7. If you’d like to expose this outside of your local network, please check out my tutorial on Nginx Proxy Manager which will allow you to securely expose it!

-3. Conclusion - Emby Raspberry Pi
+3. Conclusion – How to Install Emby on a Raspberry Pi

+This tutorial looked at how to install Emby on a Raspberry Pi.
 Setting up Emby on a Raspberry Pi isn’t too bad thanks to Portainer.
 Installing stacks is super easy thanks to stacks, and Emby is a great alternative to Plex and Jellyfin.